 Orange and Apple French Toast Casserole

 Christmas morning is the happiest and most fun part of the year that deserves a delicious feast.
 This is Christmas morning comfort food.
 The day starts off with just my husband and I, but as the morning goes on, family, friends and neighbors drop by to exchange gifts or just Christmas wishes.

 This orange and apple French toast casserole is perfect for this time.
 I prepare the casserole the night before, then bake it off the next morning.
 It can stay warm in the oven, covered for hours so I can offer visitors a warm and comfy breakfast.
 After all, why not start the day as you mean to go on, eating!

 I chose not to add any sweetener to the egg mix as there is vanilla and orange juice in there to sweeten and the special melted butter, orange and maple syrup drizzle also adds great flavor and sweetness.

-I like to have the people eating this dish control the sweetness level with maple syrup when serving it and having just eaten some (it’s so good), this was a good choice.
+I like to have the people eating this dish control the sweetness level with an orange maple syrup when serving it and having just eaten some (it’s so good), this was a good choice.